shawnyu5/gh-ac/README.md

 ### Expected workflow are not showing up when running push or force

+Check in Github if the workflow is disabled.
+This CLI will not be able to find disabled workflows.

+Or

 If the repo is a forked repo, then you must set the default repo using `gh repo set-default`.